daattali/beautiful-jekyll/_posts/2024-04-09-NOSQL-Cheet-Sheet.md

 ## MongoDB and the CAP theorem

-Relative to the CAP theorem, MongoDB is a CP data store—it resolves network partitions by maintaining consistency, while compromising on availability.
+MongoDB is classified as a **CP** data store.
+Because it resolves network partitions by maintaining consistency, while compromising on availability.

-MongoDB is a single-master system—each replica set can have only one primary node that receives all the write operations.
-All other nodes in the same replica set are secondary nodes that replicate the primary node's operation log and apply it to their own data set.
-By default, clients also read from the primary node, but they can also specify a read preference that allows them to read from secondary nodes.
+MongoDB uses the single master node that receives all write operations.
+The primary node is the source of truth for all data writes.
+When the primary node becomes unavailable, the secondary node, replicated from the primary node(Consistency), will be elected as the new primary node.

 # Search and indexing in NoSQL databases